 Top-60 in driving distance

-Seven of the last eight winners in Dubai ranked inside the top-60 on tour for driving distance.
+Eight of the last nine winners in Dubai ranked inside the top-60 on tour for driving distance.
 Alvaro Quiros was the longest on tour when victorious in 2012.

 Top-60 in scoring average

-As you would expect from a tournament comprising the best in Europe, the last eight winners all ranked inside the top-60 on tour for scoring average.
+As you would expect from a tournament comprising the best in Europe, the last nine winners all ranked inside the top-60 on tour for scoring average.

 Top-60 for GIRs

 The average winning score over the last six years has been 20-under.
 To succeed you need to create and take the birdie opportunities on offer.

 Top-60 on tour in putts per GIR

 Just bombing the golf ball won’t win you the tournament, you still need to make some putts.
 Eight of the last nine winners ranked inside the top-60 on tour in putts per GIR.
 Danny Willett just missed out, ranked 64th last year.

 Players that fit all four trends: